 While living a life constructed completely on credit spending is not a good idea, the reality of today’s world is that you can’t even rent a hotel room or car without having a credit card.
 Larger purchases like a house or new car require good personal credit.
-Considering the reality that it’s hard to build credit when no one will give you credit, younger people might have to go a non-traditional route like finding a lender that specializes in title loans.
+Considering the reality that it’s hard to build credit when no one will give you credit, younger people might have to go a non-traditional route.
 Making your payments on time every month will eventually build the credit you need to function in the modern world.

 Save for Retirement Now